History: 25 Years CD Ortofon, Garrard, Decca, Tannoy The Sound of Tubes and Transistors

 I designed this weight in 1980 along with my first Basic Turntable and have used it ever since on various turntables with all sorts of mats: rubber, felt, sorbothane.
 And it works extremely well.

-Even if you use a turntable with a glass mat (I do not advise the use of glass) or an acrylic mat (which I do advise), or if you are not using a separate mat, you can use this weight.
-In that case always place the weight on the record when it is not turning!
+Even if you use a turntable with a glass mat (I do not advise the use of glass).
+When using an acrylic mat you have to pay attention to it that the record does not slip on the acrylic.
+The same goes when you do not use a mat at all.
+Always place the weight on the record when it is not turning!
 (Note: Why don't I approve of a glas mat, read

-This is the Special Stabilizer Centre Weight for playing 7" 45 RPM records and 10" and 12" LPs, including a 45 RPM adaptor.
-This is the type that is momentary available.
-It makes it easy to play 7" 45 RPM records with a stabilizer weight.
-The height of the adaptor is 8 mm.
-Its diameter 39 mm.
+This is the Special Stabilizer Centre Weight including a 45 RPM adaptor for playing 7" 45 RPM discs with large hole, but also for playing 10" and 12" LPs.
+This is the best and most handy way to play 7" 45 RPM records using a stabilizer weight.

 This is how to use it: